Last Updated on September 3, 2019 by Christine Kaaloa

-The (Egyptian) Spice Bazaar is a bazaar filled with stalls of Turkish spices and sweets.
+The Egyptian Spice Bazaar is a Istanbul’s top attraction bazaar filled with stalls of Turkish spices and sweets.
 Those are the two main products you’ll find sold there.
 Some vendors here make their own spice mixes and will give you a free taste to lure you in.
 It’s a little touristy in feeling and if you show any curiosity or interest in a particular thing, you’ll quickly be approached.

 If the Spice Bazaar is too touristy for you, the local market right outside will walk you into the secrets of Turkish kitchens.
 Wander down Tatakale street where you’ll find foods that make up a Turkish dining table and Turkish household kitchen products.

-From street food to Turkish foods, you’ll find an assortment of delectable Turkish cuisine to fill your appetite when you’re in Istanbul.
-If you want to learn more about the Turkish palette, why not take a cooking class or food tour?
-Being a vegetarian, I took a food tour with Turkish Flavours to take me inside Turkish food and introduce me to foods that are in my video list (below).
+From popular Turkish street food to top Turkish foods at restaurants, you’ll find an assortment of delectable Turkish cuisine to fill your appetite when you’re in Istanbul.
+If you want to learn more about top Turkish foods to experience, why not take a cooking class or food tour?
+Being a vegetarian, I took a food tour with Turkish Flavours.

 The Turks have a bit sweet tooth and you’ll see a lot of sweet shops off the bat on Sultanahmet street.
 From Turkish delight to beautifully nut sprinkled pastries, they’re all ornately laid ready to make your mouth-water!
 Turkish Sweets you Must Try: Baklava, Turkish Delight.

 What should you buy in Istanbul?
-There are many wonderful things from Turkish carpets, Turkish tea, spices, the Evil Eye amulet to ward off evil spirits and jealousy and beautifully colored stained glass lamps!
+There are many wonderful things from Turkish carpets, Turkish tea, spices, beautifully colored stained glass lamps and what I personally love… the Evil Eye amulet to ward off evil spirits and jealousy !

 Admission: You can take a Short Circle Bospherous cruise for 10TL from the docks off the left docks of Eminönü from the Şehir Hatları Bosphorus lines.
 The cruise takes you fromEminönü to Istinye (past the second bridge), and back.
 The ferry leaves the Eminönü docks at 14:30, and then continues its two hour non-stop tour.
 For updates, check the official timetable.
 For 25 TL, you can take the Full Bosphorus Cruise, a longer cruise to the Black Sea and back.
 You must get off the ferry in Anadolu Kavağı, the last harbor before the Black Sea.
 You’ll have time to grab lunch in one of the town’s fish restaurants or visit the fortress.

-Recommendation: Pay the additional money for an audio set.
-It will tell you what you’re seeing along the river and point out important landmarks, such as Dolmabahce and Ruemli Fortress.
-I didn’t take it and I missed a lot of historical facts.
+Recommended: Pay the additional money for an audio set, so you understand what you’re seeing along the river and historical landmarks as Dolmabahce and Ruemli Fortress.
+I regretted not taking it and missed a lot.

 Wanna see a great view of Istanbul from up high?
 Visit the Galata Tower.
 If you can get past the 12 TL admission, the Galata Tower is marveled to be the best 360 degree view of Istanbul.
 I went when it was foggy and rainy, so I had to pass on it.
 Admission: 12TL